Kitsch and Kaboodle

 Clipper Ships

 I began sewing clothing when I was a child, but did not begin sewing in earnest until I was in college.
-By the time I graduated, more than one professor had observed what I had not: that much of my academic writing was a patchwork, taking them on a winding path through seemingly unrelated concepts–history, literature, philosophy, religion, poetry, music, plant biology–until, at the end, they began to see the connections I had assumed everyone sought among such disparate elements.
+By the time I graduated, more than one professor had observed what I had not: that much of my academic writing was a patchwork (“not that there’s anything wrong with that”), taking them on a winding path through seemingly unrelated concepts–history, literature, philosophy, religion, poetry, music, plant biology–until, at the end, they began to see the connections I had assumed everyone sought among such disparate elements.

 There is nothing that cannot be rendered in fabric.
 Feathers, fungi, planets, pomegranites with ruby glass “seeds.”
 The constellation Pleiades.
 Wedding bouquets.
 Biblical fruits and the stone-inset Rose Window at Iona Abbey, off Scotland’s western coast.